Skip to main content

 Executors

 Executors in Scheduler0 define where and how your scheduled jobs will be executed.
-They provide the execution environment and infrastructure needed to run your jobs, supporting various execution types including webhooks and cloud functions.
+They provide the execution environment and infrastructure needed to run your jobs, supporting webhooks, cloud functions, and local shell command execution.

 Overview